Welcome Blessings!

 (Tap 🔽 to see more topics!)

 Well, prayer isn’t just a religious duty or ritual.
-It also isn’t just about speaking words— it’s a relationship, a heart-to-heart conversation with our Heavenly Father.
-It’s where we express our love, gratitude, and struggles and where we receive His guidance, peace, and presence.
+It also isn’t just about speaking words; it’s a relationship, a heart-to-heart conversation with our Heavenly Father.
+It’s where we express our love, gratitude, and struggles and receive His guidance, peace, and presence.
 But here’s the secret: the power of prayer doesn’t come from saying the perfect words.
 It comes from being led by the Holy Spirit.

 So, how can we pray in a way that aligns with God’s heart and will?
 The answer is simple yet great: we must allow the Holy Spirit to lead us in prayer.